AlanLuu/lox-go/README.md

         - `list.count(element)`, which returns the number of times `element` appears in the list
         - `list.extend(list2)`, which appends every element from `list2` to the end of the list
         - `list.filter(callback)`, which returns a new list containing only the elements from the original list where the callback function returns a truthy value for them
+        - `list.find(callback)`, which returns the first element in the list where the callback function returns `true`, or `nil` if the callback returns `false` for every element in the list
+        - `list.findIndex(callback)`, which returns the index of the first element in the list where the callback function returns `true`, or `-1` if the callback returns `false` for every element in the list
         - `list.flatten()`, which returns a new list where all elements contained within nested lists are flattened into a list without any nested lists
         - `list.forEach(callback)`, which executes the callback function for each element in the list
         - `list.index(element)`, which returns the index value of the element's position in the list, or `-1` if the element is not in the list